What we learned from our trip to Aruba

-Aruba is Expensive
+8. Aruba is Expensive

-Of course, there are many ways to save money, like renting an apartment that’s located inland and shopping at a grocery store instead of eating at restaurants.
+Of course, there are many ways to save money, like renting an apartment located inland and shopping at a grocery store instead of eating at restaurants.

 We use the beer test to measure how expensive a destination is.

 The average price for beer at a restaurant on Eagle Beach is $5 USD for a 25cl bottle.
 In Canada, a pint typically costs $7 CAD.
-You need approximately 2 x 25cl bottles to equal a pint (that’s a US pint, not a UK pint).
+You need 2 x 25cl bottles to equal a pint (that’s a USA pint, not a UK pint).

-We challenged a bartender on this service charge and he said it is collected to share with the service staff, but gratuity of 15-20% is still expected (on top of the service charge).
+We challenged a bartender at our hotel about this service charge and he said the charges are collected to share with service staff, but gratuity of 15-20% is still expected (on top of the service charge).

-Aruba is easy to navigate and it’s family friendly
+10. Aruba is easy to navigate and it’s family friendly

 Aruba is a safe and easy country to visit.
 We didn’t have any trouble getting around.
 The people are friendly and accommodating.
 Most restaurants have a kids menu and there’s a good mix of local restaurants and big North American chains.

 Choose your accommodations wisely

 The above photo is from the Mill Resort Hotel.
 The big white building in the backdrop is the popular Riu Palace Aruba.
-That hotel sits directly on Palm Beach (see photo below), so you get an idea of where the Mill Resort Hotel is located in relation to the beach.
+That hotel sits directly on Palm Beach (see photo below), so you get an idea of where Mill Resort Hotel is located in relation to the beach.

-We decided to stay at the Tropicana Aruba Resort because it offered a 1 bedroom option.
-In the past, we’ve opted for 1 bedroom suites because it’s ideal for baby travel.
+We decided to stay at the Tropicana Aruba Resort because it offered a one bedroom suite.
+In the past, we’ve opted for one bedroom suites because it’s ideal for baby travel.

 Over the past few years we’ve talked about how our travel style has changed since having kids.
 We now see the value in paying more for convenience and luxury.
-We prefer destinations that make it easy for family travel.
+We are attracted to destinations that make it easy for family travel.

-We enjoyed our time in Aruba because it was easy and relaxing.
-We didn’t want our schedules filled with activities and attractions.
+We enjoyed our time in Aruba because it was simple, easy and relaxing.
+We didn’t want our schedules overwhelmed with activities and attractions.